Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 A Hero has the following stats:
 - Health Points (HP): how much damage they can take before being defeated.
 - Attack Points (ATK): how much damage they deal through combat.
-- Spellpower (SP): influences the effects of some spells and abilties.
+- Spellpower (SP): influences the effects of some other cards.
+- Level (LV): represents the level of the hero.
+It can influence the effects of some other cards.

 ### Minions